-If you have unearthed your true motivation for becoming a salon or spa owner and have come to terms with the pros and cons of business ownership, you’ll want to examine the type of salon or spa that’s right for you.
+If you have unearthed your true motivation for becoming a salon or spa owner and have come to terms with the pros and cons of business ownership, you’ll want to examine the right type of salon or spa you.
 Not so much in the styles of salons and spas or the services offered, but how the business is set up.

 There are a few types of salons or spas as far as structure: employee, commission, and rental.
 Many value-oriented chain salons only have hourly employees and typically do not offer a percentage of commission to service operators.
 Others pay minimum wage plus a small commission.
 Either way, the operator is an employee of the salon.

 A straight commission salon offers only a percentage of the services, which can range from 30-60 percent of the service rendered depending on the agreement.
 Some states allow salons to operate on a straight commission basis and have different laws as to whether the operator is an employee or an independent contractor.
 In the case of this business model, conduct thorough research in your area and consult with a CPA to be sure this structure is both legal and realistic for you and your goals.

 Another type of business model is a rental salon, where an individual operator rents a room or station from the salon owner.
 Known as booth or suite renters, these operators each have their own business and are responsible for paying rent, usually weekly, to the salon owner.
 They are not categorized as employees and therefore can come and go as they please and set their own hours.
 In exchange for rent, the operator is granted access to the salon with their own room or station.
 In a booth renter situation, the rent usually includes a salon chair, countertop, storage, and access to shampoo bowls and bathroom facilities.
 The renter is responsible for marketing their own business, booking their own clients, collecting payment and paying their own taxes, among other things.